Anusha-git959/Javacode/README.md

 Hi
+how are you
-This is the master branch
+This is the develop branch